vishaka-b/study-nest/README.md

   `git clone https://github.com/vishaka-b/study-nest.git`
 2) cd into study-nest
    `cd study-nest`
-3) go into the frontend folder using cs frontend
+3) go into the frontend folder using `cd frontend`
 4) use `npm install` or `npm i` to install the reuired npm features

 ## Connecting to Backend Database